axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

    <a class="_uparrow" href="#bm13"><img src="/assets/img/arrow-up-icon.png"></a></p>
   </li>
   <li id="en14">
    <p class="_list-item">In the <em>People&rsquo;s Republic of China</em> (PRC) dictatorships, private businesses and centralized political power co-habitate peacefully.
-At least that's the mirage created and maintained for those of us outside the PRC.
-As Xi Jinping, the latest Party boss, has shown, the so-called-private companies can be brought to kneel by the dictatorships muscle. &ldquo;Follow our orders, or else.&rdquo;
+At least that's the mirage created and maintained for people outside the PRC.
+As the latest Party boss, Xi Jinping has shown, the so-called-private companies can be brought to kneel by the dictatorships at any time.
+Really, they allow a handful of people to live well, but the threat of &ldquo;follow our orders, or else.&rdquo; is always there.
    <a class="_uparrow" href="#bm14"><img src="/assets/img/arrow-up-icon.png"></a></p>
   </li>
  </ol>